 With hard work, you will come to results, and this is the only way.
 There are no shortcuts with drawing; you must go slow.
-This is not race, it is slow ride with steam train.
+This is not a race, it is a slow ride with a steam train.
 Enjoy your view, and learn as much as you can.

 Girl, Wash Your Face: Stop Believing the Lies About Who You Are so You Can Become Who You Were Meant to Be

 How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease